FREQUENTLY ASKED QUESTIONS

 Additional 5 - 10 minutes for the optional My Journal activity.

-Students are encouraged to complete the interactive video lesson in one setting.
+Students are encouraged to complete the interactive lesson in one setting.

-Or students can do the interactive video lesson one day and the optional activities/videos on a different day (same week).
+Or students can watch interactive video lesson one day and the optional activities on a different day (same week).

 4. Can parents trust the information being presented?

-Jr. Think Tank has built their program on:
+Jr. Think Tank has built our program on:

 • the latest scholarly findings and best teaching methodologies concerning the academic disciplines that make up the core subject of Social Studies